Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 What to do:

-- Take the 8 pieces of construction paper on the floor.
+- Put the 8 piece of different colored construction paper on the floor.

-- Place matching toys on 4 of the papers.
+- Place toys of the same color on 4 papers.
 Name the color while pointing to each paper.

 Ask: “Has anyone found the red toy yet?”
 Then hold up the red paper.

 - Colored buckets to match the color of your building blocks.
-4 colors is the best.
+Four colors are the best.

 - Enough building blocks or Legos to keep the children occupied.